SEA-GREEN FARM & FLOWERS

 Sea-Green Farm was named using an old definition of the word “sea-green”.
 Once upon a time, a “sea-green” (noun) described the “land just barely inland, beyond the wrack line and coastal vegetation, periodically flooded during high spring tides and hurricanes”.

-At the edge of Wadmalaw Sound, where dryland & marsh meet the intracoastal, is where our flowers grow.
+At the edge of Wadmalaw Sound, where dryland & marsh meet the Intracoastal, is where our flowers grow.